How to Get Followers on Pinterest: 9 Proven Strategies

 Tailwind also allows you to schedule your pins at optimal times, so your followers are more likely to see your pins and share them with their own audience.
 And we’re back to the whole more exposure leads to more followers thing. 🙂

-Tailwind has a free plan, which lets you schedule 20 pins per month AND you can use Tailwind Communities, too!
+Tailwind has a free plan, which allows you to schedule 5 pins per month and you can use some of the features (like joining a Tailwind Community), too!
 Here’s a link to sign up.
 I use Tailwind so much that I upgraded to the Pro Plan, and it’s absolutely been worth it for my business.

 Feel free to check out my ultimate guide to using Tailwind for Pinterest strategically!